 As I entered my twenties, carnival became an opportunity to gain recognition by participating in the tradition of playing mas.
 I attended the pan-festival competitions during the carnival season and became a fan of the sound of the steel drums.
 Years later, I noticed a difference in the festival on my return to Trinidad.
 The vibrant colors still dazzled, and the revelers and spectators radiated the same excitement and joy.
 However, the attention soon shifted to the bronzed figures of women adorned in bikinis, feathers, and beads, diverting focus from the actual costume design.

-These carnival women viewed their attire as a form of freedom within the carnivalesque Bissoondath (2022) interprets carnivalesque as the culture, identity, and human connections explored in a carnival setting infused with erotic, chaotic, and creative behavior.
-Women use their bodies to express themselves.
-(Bahadoor, 2023) "Within Trinbagonian Carnival, eroticism as sexual and non-sexual serves as an energizing fuel for sensual expression and transformative empowerment" Bissoondath, p.
-113. 2021).
+These carnival women viewed their attire as a form of freedom within the carnivalesque.
+Bissoondath (2022) interprets carnivalesque as the culture, identity, and human connections explored in a carnival setting infused with erotic, chaotic, and creative behavior.
+Women use their bodies to express themselves (Bahadoor, 2023).
+"Within Trinbagonian Carnival, eroticism as sexual and non-sexual serves as an energizing fuel for sensual expression and transformative empowerment" Bissoondath, 2021, p.
+113).
 Designers kept the idea of creativity, but their costumes remained the same every year except in different colors.

 The carnival celebrations witnessed a cultural shift.
 Consequently, the actual substance of the festivity changed when society lost its appetite for history.
 The Trinbagonian culture encouraged alternative expression that sparked the interest in displaying the human body compromising clothes.
 Thus, in time, the historical significance of visual artistic costume design combined with choreography of masquerade dances and thought-provoking social and political commentaries sung in calypsos gradually faded.

 As a result, extensive research permitted a fusion of my horizon with those who perceive carnival as a cultural artform.
 Zimmerman (2015) articulated that hermeneutics is the understanding of piecing facts together to make a coherent whole.
-Thus, I recognize the artform as a business, an exposition of talent and beautiful colors.
-Further, the carnival industry serves as a continuous source of employment opportunities and a platform that presents musical talent globally.
+Thus, I recognize the art form as a business, an exposition of talent and beautiful colors.
+Further, the carnival industry is a continuous source of employment opportunities and a platform that presents musical talent globally.
 The junior calypso competition, known as the kiddie's Carnival, adds to the merriment with children representing schools and organizations in carnival costumes (Watson, 2022).
 Young participants of the carnival support creativity and patriotism derived from carnival celebrations.

 Many organizations and small businesses gain authenticity from the business of carnival.
 The tourism industry benefits from the cultural extravaganza, which nurtures the growth of the steel drum and calypsonian talents and garners worldwide recognition.